praveengsekar/CppND-Capstone-Pong-Game/README.md

 <img src="pong_game.gif"/>

 The project implements a pong game for a single player with the left boundary of the domain to be defended by the player using a paddle.
-When the ball hits the top, bottom or the right boundary the ball rebounds with same velocity components and only the sign of the x component changes when it hits the right boundary and the sign of the y component changes when it hits the top and bottom boundary.
-The changes in the velocity components when it hits the paddle is changes with the position of the paddle which comes in contact to the ball.
+When the ball rebounds of the top, bottom or the right boundary, the magnitude of the velocity components remains unchanged.
+The sign of the x component changes when it hits the right boundary and the sign of the y component changes when it hits the top or bottom boundary.
+The changes in the velocity components when it hits the paddle changes with the position of the paddle which comes in contact with the ball.

 ## Dependencies for Running Locally